Azure-Samples/azure-search-multiple-regions/README.md

 **Solution:**

-1. Check function app logs in Azure Portal
+1. Check function app logs in the Azure portal
 2. Verify function app is running
 3. Redeploy only the function code (faster than a full redeploy):